zaynaib/8th-light-google3/README.md

 3. To find more information about a certain book in the results click on the 'Find out more' link in the book description

 [Video Instructions](https://drive.google.com/file/d/1gsrrUsQjBaUr4esFpxcHcm9mNYEeT0rN/view)

-To do
-work on the layout bootstrap *** the test case for unavaiable content